misterblack1/plexus-p20/disk/readme.md

 - Find the UNIX kernel image on the drive
 - Load the drive's partition table

-See the the boot block.md and associated visualization for more info.
+See the the 'bootblock.md' and associated visualization for more info.

 This Plexus P/20 hard drive has three partitions on it: